 Self-help groups are most often run by non-professionals who have been through the same kinds of problems or crises.
-The people in these groups can relate to your experience firsthand and often have treatment-related tips and advice that may help you.
+The people in these groups can relate to your experience firsthand and often share treatment-related tips and advice that may help you.
 For example, they may offer a home remedy that helped with their nausea, or know where to get the best prices on wigs and turbans.
-If their family members are not in the group, patients may feel free to express exactly how they feel.
-Family members can also benefit from sharing their feelings, fears, and anxieties with other families affected by cancer.

-Self-help groups also give people recovering or recovered from cancer a chance to help others with cancer.
+Self-help groups also give people a chance to help others with cancer.
 With some training, many people with cancer have found that helping others makes them feel better about themselves.
 They may go on to become group counselors or facilitators.